alexcu2718/fdf/README.md

 ## WHY?

-Well, I found find slow, I didn't know fd existed, I didn't expect some random test project to actually be good.
+Well, I found find slow, and I wanted to learn about how to interface directly with the kernel, I didn't expect some random test project to actually be good.

 Then finally, the reward is a tool I can use for the rest of my life to find stuff.